The Future of Online Search

 Who Could Catch Google?

 A website that has been growing in popularity year-after-year with surprising consistency is Reddit.
-A Google Trends comparison of searches on Google for Twitter, Reddit, Instagram and TikTok starting in 2008 show when each became popular and when searches for each rose and fell over time.
-(Note: searches for a platform aren’t a measure of usage of the platform, but they can be indicative of growth potential.)
+A Google Trends comparison of searches on Google for Twitter, Reddit, Instagram, and TikTok began in 2008.
+It shows when each platform became popular and when searches rose or fell.
+Searches for a platform are not the same as usage, but they can indicate growth potential.

 Reddit is a growing source of information, often by people looking to see how others have dealt with a particular situation.
 As Google becomes less helpful, Reddit will only become even more popular.
 It will never be a direct threat to Google, but anything that bleeds users away from Google in a non-negligible way is worth paying attention to.

 ChatGPT, the artificial language bot, is another contender that could compete on the search engine stage.
-It flew past everyone at shocking speed with its next-generation capabilities that accepts queries in a conversational manner and delivers a response in a way that often goes above and beyond what a person could do.
-Other AI tools have been popping up for over a year now, but ChatGPT has already been disruptive.
-It has forced Microsoft to speed up AI implementation into Bing, and Google was forced to announce its own version (called “Bard”) before it was ready.
+ChatGPT moved at surprising speed with next-generation capabilities.
+It accepts queries conversationally and delivers responses that often go beyond what a person could do.
+Other AI tools have emerged over the past year, but ChatGPT has already proven disruptive.
+It pushed Microsoft to accelerate AI integration into Bing.
+Google responded by announcing its own AI product, called “Bard,” even though it was not fully ready.

 What Comes Next?

-AI-powered tools will start being incorporated into your email, office programs, phone apps, and who knows what else.
+Companies will incorporate AI-powered tools into your email, office programs, phone apps, and other applications.
 But what about searching the internet?
 Search engines are the gatekeepers to content, but they don’t own the content itself.
 Will Google provide a better user experience using these recent AI advancements?
 Will Microsoft catch up with AI part of Bing search?
 Or will ChatGPT morph into something that can find everything Google and Bing can and more?

 Things are evolving rapidly and what happens next is unclear.
 Large corporations move very slowly, and Google has shown an ability to overreact in the wrong ways before.
 Google+ was introduced as a response to the popularity of Facebook and incorporated into everything.
 Then Google bet on tablets for the next iteration of Google Ads and smartphones got popular instead.